njkuhne/Please/README.md

 **Ohh, That looks simple, I should use that!**

-Lets break down what the developer is asking to have done here:
+Let's break down what the developer is asking to have done here:

 1. Make space in the UI to display an image
 2. Here is a URL where you can find that image